philipahNOV/maze-2025/README_NEW.md

 - **Back Commands**: Clean state transitions with resource cleanup
 - **Error Handling**: Automatic fallback to safe states on failures
 - **Resource Management**: Thread lifecycle and hardware control coordination

+## <a id="control-system"></a>Control System

+### <a id="system-components"></a>System Components

+The control system integrates multiple subsystems through a centralized finite state machine:

+**Position Controller** (`position_controller.py`):
+- `posControl`: PID-based control system computing tilt angles in both X and Y axis required for the ball to reach the target waypoint.
+- `axisControl`: P-controller that takes in reference tilt angles from the position controller, computes motor velocities, and sends the velocities to the Arduino

+**Arduino Connection** (`arduino_connection.py`): Serial communication interface handling motor commands, elevator control, and system status feedback.

+**Joystick Controller**: Manual control interface for practice mode and human vs AI gameplay.

 ### <a id="controller-configuration"></a>Controller Configuration